tomnific/Xpwnd/README.md

 <br>

 ## Building
-> Currently only fully tested with Xcode 10 and Xcode 10.1<br>
+> Currently only fully tested with Xcode 10 - Xcode 10.2.1<br>
-> Testing with Xcode 10.2.1 has begun and so far there are no issues

 Simply run the script, sit back, and enter your sudo password a couple of times.
 The script doesn't take arguments and handles a lot of things automatically